Project Environmental Protection

 - Emphasizes the removal of invasive plant species over native plant species wherever possible

 - Utilizes integrated pest management techniques wherever feasible to minimize the use of herbicides to control invasive plant species

 - Chips / Cuts and leave green waste to decompose on-site to help maintain soils and avoid erosion

 - Avoids work during bird nesting season, where feasible.

 The Federal Emergency Management Agency (FEMA) was the grant funder for this project.
 AECOM was the environmental review consultant for FEMA and in that capacity prepared National Environmental Policy Act regulatory compliance review for FEMA for this project.
 The process included meetings and document gathering efforts by URS Corporation with the Town, which variously included the Public Works, Planning, and Central County Fire Departments; several site visits to the project areas with Town representatives, a Fish and Wildlife representative, and Loran May and Associates; various consultations with the Town's consulting biologist, Loran May and Associates; coordination with the California Department of Fish and Wildlife; and oversight by FEMA.
-These efforts ultimately resulted in the completion of the NEPA review process and a filing of a Finding of No Significant Impact by FEMA.
+These efforts ultimately resulted in the completion of the NEPA review process and a filing of a Finding of No Significant Impact (PDF) by FEMA.